Snarp/magnus_archives_transcripts/_posts/2016-03-19-0002-pre-launch-trailer.md

 #### ARCHIVIST

-Statement ends.Yes, well, you see why I wouldn't have otherwise recorded it.
+Statement ends.
+Yes, well, you see why I wouldn't have otherwise recorded it.
 Not exactly something for posterity, but, nonetheless, let me know if you're able to hear that correctly Elias.
 If so, I think we can begin transcribing the rest of the statements.

 ##### [CLICK]